Frontier speed test

 Cities with fast Frontier internet speeds

 |City||Max download speeds||City||Max download speeds|

 |Kingman, AZ||500 Mbps||Hillsboro, OR||500 Mbps|

 As Frontier continues to expand its 100% fiber-optic network, its fastest speeds will likely be available in more locations, so check back to see if Frontier FiberOptic and other high-speed internet providers are available in your area.

 Frontier speed test FAQs

 Frontier internet speeds vary by location and service type.
 Frontier High-Speed Internet, a DSL service, offers speeds up to 90 Mbps.
-Their fiber-optic internet services, Vantage and FiOS, offer much faster speeds, up to 940 Mbps where available.
+Their fiber optic internet service, Frontier FiberOptic, offers much faster speeds, up to 940 Mbps where available.

 Your internet speeds should be around 80% or higher than your plan’s advertised speeds.
 If your speeds are lower, try testing your speeds again using an Ethernet connection and disconnecting all other devices from the network.
 Also, consider these tips to boost your Wi-Fi connection.

-Access to Frontier FiOS depends on your address.
-Use Allconnect to see if Frontier internet, including Frontier High-Speed Internet, Frontier Vantage and Frontier FiOS are available for your home.
+Access to Frontier FiberOptic depends on your address.
+Use Allconnect to see if Frontier internet, including Frontier High-Speed Internet and Frontier FiberOptic are available for your home.
 We’ll let you know about Frontier internet plans and others available for your home.

 We value your feedback